Colleen Wing: Fictional character biography

+During the "Blood Hunt" storyline, Colleen Wing and Morbius the Living Vampire were abducted by vampires piloting a Beyond Foods truck while looking for a cure.
+When they get out and take an elevator to Floor Z4, they come across a floor filled with vampires.
+Though Colleen Wing and Morbius fight some vampires, the fight is broken up by the vampire Theocritus who subdues Colleen Wing.
+He has Colleen taken to the pens as he explains to Morbius that they are in Hemoglobin Inc. who needs him to finish the vampire cure once and for all.

 Powers and abilities

 Colleen Wing was an athletic woman with no superhuman abilities.
 She has achieved mastery of the traditional combat skills of the Japanese samurai, including swordsmanship (Kenjutsu); she is a talented swordswoman and has been shown defeating several HYDRA agents with no injury.
-She is also highly-skilled in other martial arts such as Judo, Karate, and Iaidō.
+She is also highly skilled in other martial arts such as Judo, Karate, and Iaidō.

 After being brainwashed as a living weapon by Iron Fist foe Master Khan, Danny melds his mind with hers in order to break her free of this control.
 As a result, Colleen gains knowledge of K'un L'un martial arts as well as chi control; allowing her to focus her chi to enhance her strength, accelerate her healing, and reduce her body functions to survive severe conditions.

 She wields a 1,000-year-old katana which she inherited from her grandfather.
 Colleen is also a seasoned private detective with excellent investigative skills.